jessyone/jessy-zotero-mcp/README.md

 ## 🔍 Troubleshooting

 ### General Issues
-- **No results found**: Ensure Zotero is running and the local API is enabled
+- **No results found**: Ensure Zotero is running and the local API is enabled.
+You need to toggle on `Allow other applications on this computer to communicate with Zotero` in Zotero preferences.
 - **Can't connect to library**: Check your API key and library ID if using web API
 - **Full text not available**: Make sure you're using Zotero 7+ for local full-text access
+- **Local library limitations**: Some functionality (tagging, library modifications) may not work with local JS API.
+Consider using web library setup for full functionality.
+(See the [docs](docs/getting-started.md#local-library-limitations) for more info.)
+- **Installation/search option switching issues**: Database problems from changing install methods or search options can often be resolved with `zotero-mcp update-db --force-rebuild`

 ### Semantic Search Issues
 - **"Missing required environment variables" when running update-db**: Run `zotero-mcp setup` to configure your environment, or the CLI will automatically load settings from Claude Desktop config
 - **ChromaDB warnings**: Update to the latest version - deprecation warnings have been fixed
-- **Database update takes long**: This is normal for large libraries.
+- **Database update takes long**: By default, `update-db` is fast (metadata-only).
+For comprehensive indexing with full-text, use `--fulltext` flag.
 Use `--limit` parameter for testing: `zotero-mcp update-db --limit 100`
 - **Semantic search returns no results**: Ensure the database is initialized with `zotero-mcp update-db` and check status with `zotero-mcp db-status`
+- **Limited search quality**: For better semantic search results, use `zotero-mcp update-db --fulltext` to index full-text content (requires local Zotero setup)
 - **OpenAI/Gemini API errors**: Verify your API keys are correctly set and have sufficient credits/quota

 ### Update Issues